 Enter some old wise man.

-Every day, at eleven A.M., a crotchety, old professor walked through school cafeteria.
+Every day, at eleven A.M., a crotchety, old professor walked through our school’s cafeteria.
 He had a bag lunch, but he insisted on grabbing a tray to lay his lunch out on.
-I don’t know if the man was as wise as the typical old man, or if he was any wiser.
+I don’t know if the man was as wise as the typical old man is, or if he was any wiser.
 I do not know if the man had any allegiances, as his lectures did not favor a political party, a religion, a gender, race, persuasion, or class.
-He didn’t appear to favor me in anyway either, even when I was speaking to him.
+He didn’t favor students either.
+I didn’t love too many classes throughout my school years, but I loved his class.
+He didn’t care.
+He was a teacher that was at the tail end of his career, and much of the passion he had for teaching was gone.
+He was still a great teacher, however, and I wanted him to know that I was a willing and eager student.
+He didn’t care.
 It was frustrating.

 “My friend thinks this is a naïve way of approaching humanity,” I continued.
 “He thinks it’s best to live by the idea that everyone you run across is corrupt, until they prove otherwise.
 You shouldn’t trust anyone outside your immediate family, he said.
-So you’re prepared for that slime ball that you will run across that attempts to dupe you out of everything you hold sacred.
+This mindset will prepare you for that slime ball you encounter that attempts to dupe you out of everything you hold sacred.
 Not everyone we run across will be evil, he concedes, but it’s best to be prepared for those that are.”

 “I’ll give you a third possibility,” this professor said chewing on some awful smelling, squishy sandwich.
 “Have you ever considered the possibility that most people don’t give a crap about you?”